Museum Palazzo Reale

 In addition to currently serving as the headquarters of the Superintendency of Archaeology, Fine Arts, and Landscape for Pisa and Livorno, since 1989, it has housed the collection of the National Museum of Palazzo Reale.

 The palace has reclaimed spaces and connections with adjacent buildings that once constituted the complex of the grand-ducal court.

-The palace has recovered environments and connections with the adjacent buildings that made up the complex of the grand ducal court.
-It preserves the appearance of the patrician residence, with furnishings and furniture of the XVII-XIX centuries, also collects portraits, furnishings, tapestries, armor of the royal families, including the refined tapestries of Flemish and Florentine manufacture, and the armor of the Game of the Bridge (which takes place the last Saturday of June on the Ponte di Mezzo).
+It retains the appearance of a patrician residence, with furnishings and furniture from the 17th to 19th centuries.
+The collection includes portraits, furnishings, tapestries, armor from royal families, including beautiful Flemish and Florentine tapestries, and armor from the Gioco del Ponte (which takes place on the last Saturday of June on the Ponte di Mezzo).